Equivariant K-theory of toric orbifolds: Piecewise algebra and its applications

 \begin{remark} \begin{enumerate} \item In Section 4.2 of \cite{BNSS}, the authors constructed the characteristic pair corresponding to a polytopal simplicial complex.
-So one can define divisive toric variety using this characteristic pair following Definition \ref{def_divisive_tor_orb}.
-Therefore, as a consequence we can get similar description of the equivariant generalized cohomology theories for divisive toric varieties arising from polytopal symplicial complexes.\\ .
+So one can define retractable toric variety using this characteristic pair following Definition \ref{def_divisive_tor_orb}.
+Therefore, as a consequence we can get similar description of the equivariant generalized cohomology theories for retractable toric varieties arising from polytopal simplicial complexes.\\

 \item In \cite{DJ}, Toric manifolds were studied and an invariant CW-structure of a toric manifold was constructed.
-So in particular, toric manifolds are divisive toric orbifolds, and hence Theorem \ref{piecewise} holds for this class of manifolds.\\
+So in particular, toric manifolds are retractable toric orbifolds, and hence Theorem \ref{piecewise} holds for this class of manifolds.
+See \cite{DKU} for the description of the equivariant $K$-ring of toric manifolds as a Stanley-Reisner ring.\\

-\item In subsection 4.3 of \cite{BNSS}, the local groups $G_F(v)$ are computed for torus orbifolds which are generalization of toric orbifolds.
+\item In subsection 4.3 of \cite{BNSS}, the local groups $G_F(v)$ are computed for torus orbifolds which are generalizations of toric orbifolds.
 So Definition \ref{def_divisive_tor_orb} can be introduced in this category.
-Thus one can get similar description of the equivariant generalized cohomology theories for divisive torus orbifolds. \end{enumerate} \end{remark}
+Thus one can get similar description of the equivariant generalized cohomology theories for retractable torus orbifolds.

+\item In a recent related paper \cite{HW}, the authors address the following question (see \cite[Question 1.4]{HW}): for which fans the $T$-equivariant $K$-theory ring of the associated toric variety is isomorphic to the ring of piecewise Laurent polynomial functions on the fan.
+In particular in \cite[Theorem 7.2]{HW} they show that fans with \emph{distant singular cones} satisfy this property.
+Our result Theorem \ref{piecewise} shows in particular that simplicial polytopal fans whose associated toric varieties are retractable toric orbifolds with respect to the action of the compact torus satisfy this property.

+\item In the paper \cite{LT} the authors study symplectic toric orbifolds.
+In particular, in \cite[Section 9]{LT} they show that every symplectic toric orbifold has the structure of a toric variety associated to the fan dual to the corresponding moment polytope and is hence a simplicial projective toric variety.
+The symplectic toric orbifold is therefore retractable if the associated moment polytope admits a retraction sequence satisfying the conditions of Definition \ref{def_divisive_tor_orb}.